0xGlitchbyte/dk64re/README.md

 'shiftable' yet, so modifying them could be difficult at this point.
 ```

-This is a WIP **decompilation** of ***The Legend of Zelda: Ocarina of Time***.
+This is a WIP **decompilation** of ***Donkey Kong 64***.
 The purpose of the project is to recreate a source code base for the game from scratch, using information found inside the game along with static and/or dynamic analysis. **It is not producing a PC port.** For more information you can get in touch with the team on our [Discord server]().

 It builds the following ROM: